it-tinyangel/JS-core-The-Array-cleaning-the-Array-removing-duplicates-from-the-Array-use-set-obj-and-map-method/README.md

 # Module 3.
 JS Core.
 Lesson 10.
-Test 4.
+Task 4.

 # The Array.
 Array cleaning.
 Removing duplicates from the array.